1st Step to Improve Aviation SMS Training

 Final Thought: Risk Management Training Not Just for Managers

-Something we also commonly see is a large number of aviation safety mangers who attend safety management training, but a very few number of front line employees who attend safety management training.
+Something we also commonly see is a large number of aviation safety managers who attend safety management training, but a very few number of front-line employees who attend safety management training.

-It’s unclear whether this arises from the misconception that risk management is only for safety manager, or if the safety managers intend to provide training to front line employees themselves.
+It’s unclear whether this arises from the misconception that risk management is only for safety managers, or if the safety managers intend to provide training to front-line employees themselves.
 It’s critical to realize that risk management is a process that is fulfilled equally by all employees:

-- Safety mangers need to be able to analyze problems and document risk management processes; and
+- Safety managers need to be able to analyze problems and document risk management processes; and

 - Upper management needs to set the risk management attitude and focus.

 Are you looking for SMS training for employees?
 We have custom-built this aviation SMS training in response to subpar training courses.
 It is built by aviation professionals, for aviation professionals, with industry tested and proven methodology: